This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Prepare the batter: in a small bowl, whisk together the almond milk, chickpea flour, cornstarch, nutritional yeast, kala namak salt, and turmeric.
+• Prepare the vegan egg.
+In a small bowl, whisk together the almond milk, chickpea flour, cornstarch, nutritional yeast, Kala Namak salt, and turmeric.

-• Place one sheet of rice paper on a non-stick skillet.
-Add 1 teaspoon of saté and 2 tablespoons of chopped green onions.
-Turn on the heat to medium.
+• Add the green onions.
+Place one sheet of rice paper on a non-stick skillet.
+Add the saté (or oil) and the chopped green onions.
+Stir to combine and turn on the heat to medium.

-• Pour in about 3 tablespoons of the chickpea batter on the rice paper sheet and use a spoon to quickly spread it into an even layer all over the rice paper.
-The batter will mix with the saté and green onions.
+• Add the vegan egg.
+Pour in about 3 tablespoons of the vegan egg on the rice paper sheet and use a spoon to quickly spread it into an even layer all over the rice paper.
+You want to mix it with the saté and green onions.

-• Quickly top with half of the chopped vegan sausage, corn kernels, and fried shallots.
-Cook on medium-high heat for another 3-5 minutes or until the batter has set and the rice paper becomes crispy.
+• Add the remaining topping and cook.
+Add half of the chopped vegan sausage, corn kernels, and fried shallots.
+Cook on medium-high heat for another 3-5 minutes or until the vegan egg has set and the rice paper becomes crispy.

-• Drizzle with sweet chili sauce and mayo, and fold the sides to shape it into a long rectangle.
-Repeat with the remaining rice paper sheet and filling, and enjoy warm as a savory snack or appetizer!
-This is best served immediately.
+• Garnish.
+Drizzle with sweet chili sauce and mayo, and fold the sides to shape it into a long rectangle (alternatively, you can simply fold it in half).

 Course : Appetizer, Snack